khiner/midi_markov/README.md

     -l, --length [LENGTH]            Length of the generated piece in MIDI event groups (single notes or chords) --match-length [MATCH_LENGTH]
-                                     Minimum length of sequences to match from input MIDI at each Markov step --match-delta                Require generated notes to make delta_times as well as note values at each Markov step --originality [ORIGINALITY]  A higher value (close to 1) will select Markov chain values that lead to more possible choices (to avoid long unique sequences in the original piece)
+                                     Minimum length of sequences to match from input MIDI at each Markov step --match-deltas               Require generated notes to make delta_times as well as note values at each Markov step --originality [ORIGINALITY]  A higher value (close to 1) will select Markov chain values that lead to more possible choices (to avoid long unique sequences in the original piece)
         --rand-seed [RAND_SEED]      Specify the seed used in the randomization of the generated pieces (to reproduce the exact same midi)
         --group-deltas               Force all simultaneous notes to ge grouped together (uses the delta from the first note in the chord as the chord duration)